borg286/sevtech/README.md

 * You can access the main quest guide by pressing L. Purple quests lead you to the end of the age (If there is no color, this is talking about the ones with  2 round sides.
 The stars are the final quest in the age).

-* If a rock on the ground doesn't break in one click or **sounds like grass** when hitting it, LEAVE IT THERE- it's an ore sample in disguise.
+* If a rock on the ground doesn't break in one click or **sounds like ****dirt/grass** when hitting it, LEAVE IT THERE- it's an ore sample in disguise.

 * Carry-On is in the pack, it can pick up most passive mobs (no villagers, buffaloes, horses, or larger mobs).
 Note your reach is less than right clicking.
 You can also pick up most chests, and other tile entities like this as well.